 About 30 minutes after park closing time the castle will light up in a beautiful blue as Magic Kingdom says goodbye to guests with the beautiful ‘Kiss Goodnight’.
 Sitting down and watching this show is a perfect way to end a long busy day.
 It will run a few times after that initial showing.
 I like to use this post-closing time for photos around the park and then cap the day off with watching the ‘Kiss Goodnight’ before heading to the hotel.
 Those able to stay up that long are rewarding with Magic Kingdom’s most subtle and intimate treat.

-That itinerary provides a nearly absurd amount to do in one day.
-Again, we recommend two days in Magic Kingdom but if you are trying to knock it out in one and get most of this done then I think you’ll thoroughly enjoy the day.
+That itinerary provides an absurd amount to do in one day.
+It’s possible as we’ve done it but we recommend two days in Magic Kingdom but if you are trying to knock it out in one and get most of this done then I think you’ll thoroughly enjoy the day.
 While we try to make this clear in the itinerary, we absolutely recommend slowing down in some spots.
 As I mentioned, Liberty Square and the river are beautiful places to relax and explore in Magic Kingdom.
 We also like Fantasyland, Adventureland and Main Street as spots to soak in the atmosphere.
 Allowing time for a few minutes of wandering here and there can be the difference in a good or a great day.

 As always, if you have questions or thoughts on our Magic Kingdom itinerary then leave a comment below.
 If you are planning a trip to Disney World, then check out our planning guide.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 You can do all of that on the right side of this page.
 Thank you for reading, we really appreciate it!